-It was impossible to make it through 2012 without at least hearing about Susan Cain’s book Quiet.
+It was impossible to make it through 2012 without hearing about Susan Cain’s new book Quiet.
 In a world that seemed to place more value on the extrovert personality, Cain was keen to highlight the quiet power of the introvert.
 In this article, we will consider how employers can amplify the strengths of the introvert in the workplace.

 It’s important to note that being an introvert isn’t synonymous with being shy or antisocial.
 Of course, an introvert can also be— or initially appear to be— these things, but it’s far from the rule.
 The key difference is a person’s relationship with social interaction and the impact it has on their energy levels.
 There’s no one-size-fits-all personality type, but it can be valuable to understand where your employees and colleagues fall on the spectrum.